learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

 After filling these in, you're able to set up alerts for this budget.
 Alerts can be triggered either by the actual usage of your budget, or the forecasted usage, and they can be triggered at certain portions of your budget being used (ex.
 30%, 50%, 80%).
 When these alerts are triggered, you (and other recipients) that you indicated as the alert recipients, will receive email notifications.

-For example, it may be reasonable to set a budget that alerts you when your usage of your budget has reached 75%, to give you enough time to react if this has happened unexpectedly, and even if it is within expectations, to at least be aware of your current usage, thus making it more difficult to end up in scenarios where you're blindsided by a large bill.

 See more about cost management in Azure's official [documentation](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/).

 ## Azure Terminology